The Shadow in My Eye: Cast

-Post production

-On November 12, 2021, it was announced that producer Miso Film would be changing the film.
-They would remove a scene where a named British pilot fires at a civilian vehicle.
-The pilot took part in the bombing and died when his plane crashed, but the scene of the shooting is fiction.
-Miso Film decided to change the scene after complaints from the pilot's family that the pilot was being portrayed as a murderer.
-According to film expert Peter Schepelern, it is unique for a film to be changed after its premiere because of complaints about the portrayal of historical figures.

 Distribution

 The Shadow in My Eye was distributed in Denmark in October 2021.
-Netflix acquired the international distribution rights for the movie, which was released under the name The Bombardment, in late March 2022.
+Netflix acquired the international distribution rights for the film, which was released under the name The Bombardment, in late March 2022.

 Criticism by family relatives

 In the opening sequence, the film depicts a fictitious fatal air attack on a group of innocent women carried out by the RAF pilot Peter Kleboe, who later crashes by the school in the main bombing campaign.
-The family of the real life Peter Kleboe demanded an apology in one of the largest Danish newspapers, Berlingske, on November 11, 2021, and that the film be recut since it portrayed their family member Kleboe as a killer of innocent victims and slandered his legacy.
+The family of the real life Peter Kleboe demanded an apology in one of the largest Danish newspapers, Berlingske, on 11 November 2021, and that the film be recut since it portrayed their family member as a killer of innocent victims and slandered his legacy.
 The following day, a producer for Miso Film stated that they had not intended to connect the fictional attack with real people, that editorial changes to the film would be made, and that they would contact the family members.
+According to film expert Peter Schepelern, it is unique for a film to be changed after its premiere because of complaints about the portrayal of historical figures.

 Historical research error

-During the marketing of the film the director Bornedal made claims that the film was based on the best possible research.
-However in several interviews and a large TV show Bornedal claimed that a key final scene of the film were based on a real life conversation between a nun and a dying child.
-But when the Danish documentary filmmaker Martin Sundstrøm investigated the story it turned out to be false.
+During the marketing of the film, the director Bornedal made claims that the film was based on the best possible research.
+Specifically, Bornedal claimed in several interviews and a television show that a key final scene of the film was based on a real life conversation between a nun and a dying child.
+But when the Danish documentary filmmaker Martin Sundstrøm investigated the story, it turned out to be false.
 The conversation was between two nuns, and did not involve a dying child.
 Bornedal admitted the poor research and in a public response admitted that this might cast doubts on the historical accuracy of his film.